Strong-Towns-Ottawa/Strong-Towns-Ottawa.github.io/_posts/2025-10-11-Speed-Camera-Ford.md

 tags:
 - Letters
 layout: post
-featured-image: "/assets/img/uncommon.jpg"
+featured-image: "/assets/img/speed_camera.png"
 subtitle: We urge the province to reconsider an end to speed enforcement with cameras and allow technology to do its work to protect the lives of Ontarians.
-This is about safety for every Ontario resident, not a cash grab.

 featured: true
 ---